 Business Loan Default Liability in Florida

 Business loan defaults create personal liability when the borrower signed a personal guarantee, which is nearly every business loan.
-The guarantee makes the business owner individually responsible for the debt regardless of whether the business is an LLC, corporation, or partnership.
-When the business cannot pay, the lender pursues the owner’s personal assets.
+The guarantee is a separate contract between the lender and the individual owner.
+It survives the business’s failure, cannot be discharged by dissolving the entity, and allows the lender to pursue the owner’s personal assets directly—regardless of whether the business is an LLC, corporation, or partnership.

-COVID-era SBA Economic Injury Disaster Loans added a second dimension.
+SBA-backed loans add a second layer.
 The federal government has collection tools that bypass many Florida protections available against private creditors, including administrative wage garnishment and tax refund interception without a court judgment.
-Business owners facing SBA debt face a different and more aggressive collection process than those who owe money to a private lender.
+A business owner who defaults on an SBA loan faces a more aggressive collection process than one who owes money to a private lender alone.

 Speak With a Florida Asset Protection Attorney